School Sport and Recreation Facility Upgrade Program Guidelines

 The School Sport and Recreation Facility Upgrade Program provides financial assistance to Brisbane state schools to fund the upgrade of existing school sport and recreation facilities to increase community and school use.

 Applications for this grant are closed.
-Applicants will be notified of the outcome of their application in June 2020.
+This program will return in 2021-22.

 Learn about the School Sport and Recreation Facility Upgrade Program: